-Targeted metabolomics profiling was performed to measure concentrations of 20 BA metabolites in serum samples of the ADNI cohorts (see Table 2 for list of BAs and abbreviations).
+Targeted metabolomics profiling was performed to measure concentrations of 20 BA metabolites in serum samples of the ADNI cohorts.
 Morning fasting serum samples from the baseline visit were collected and aliquoted as described in the ADNI standard operating procedures.
-BA quantification was performed by liquid chromatography tandem mass spectrometry using the Biocrates[®] Life Sciences Bile Acids Kit (BIOCRATES Life Science AG, Innsbruck, Austria) according to manufacturer's instructions.
+BA quantification was performed by liquid chromatography tandem mass spectrometry using the Biocrates Life Sciences Bile Acids Kit (BIOCRATES Life Science AG, Innsbruck, Austria) according to manufacturer's instructions (see Table 3 for list of BAs, abbreviations, and their levels across diagnosis groups).

-In the ROS/MAP, quantification of BA concentration in 566 serum samples and 111 postmortem brain samples was performed at the University of Hawaii cancer center using ultraperformance liquid chromatography coupled to a tandem mass spectrometry (UPLC-MS/MS) system (ACQUITY UPLC-Xevo TQ-S, Waters Corp., Milford, MA)[45].
+In the ROS/MAP, quantification of BA concentrations in 566 serum samples and 111 postmortem brain samples was performed at the University of Hawaii cancer center using ultra-performance liquid chromatography coupled to a tandem mass spectrometry (UPLC-MS/MS) system (ACQ-UITY UPLC-Xevo TQ-S, Waters Corp., Milford, MA) [46].

-In the RS study, serum BAs were measured in 488 serum samples using the non-targeted Metabolon platform (Durham, North Carolina, USA).
+In the RS study, serum BAs were measured in 488 serum samples using the nontargeted Metabolon platform (Durham, North Carolina).